 The Plastics extrusion process is a high-volume manufacturing method in which raw plastic is melted and formed into a continuous profile.
 Extrusion produces items such as pipe/tubing, weather stripping, fencing, thermal breaks, window frames, electrical bus bars, thermoplastic coatings and LED Lens covers.

-Typical plastic materials that are used in extrusion include, but are not limited to: Polyethylene (PE), Polypropylene, Acetal, Acrylic, Thermoplastic Rubber (TPR, TPO,TPVs), High-Impact Polystyrene (HIPS), Rigid and Flexible polyvinyl Chloride (PVC), Acrylonitrile Butadiene Styrene (ABS) and Polycarbonate.
+Typical plastic materials that are used in extrusion include, but are not limited to: Polyethylene (PE), Polypropylene, Acetal, Acrylic, Thermoplastic Rubber (TPR, TPO,TPVs), High-Impact Polystyrene (HIPS), Rigid and Flexible polyvinyl Chloride (PVC), and Acrylonitrile Butadiene Styrene (ABS).

 We can create cross sectional dimensions up to 20” wide.
 Tolerances will vary based on material and

 We can manufacture U-channels, J-Channels, T-Sections, H-Channels, C-Channels, and many more simple to complex large multiple

 We manufacture extrusions in ABS, PC, PE, PP, HIPS, PVC, PETG, and TPE.

 This process starts by feeding plastic material (pellets, granules, flakes or powders) from a hopper into the barrel of the extruder.
 The material is gradually melted by the mechanical energy generated by turning screws and by heaters arranged along the barrel.
 The molten polymer is then forced into a die, which shapes the polymer into a profile that stiffens during cooling process.